 What It Means and How to Prepare Strategically

-For applicants to UK medical and dental schools, the University Clinical Aptitude Test (UCAT) plays a decisive role in shortlisting for interview.
-One of the most misunderstood and underappreciated aspect of the process is the UCAT cut off.
-An understanding of what cut offs mean is essential for the application process.
+For applicants to UK medical and dental schools, the University Clinical Aptitude Test (UCAT) plays a decisive role in the shortlisting process for interviews.
+One of the most misunderstood and underappreciated aspect of the process is the UCAT cut-off.
+Understanding what cut-offs mean is essential for the application process.

 What Is a UCAT Cut Off?